Police investigate anti-Semitic tweets by grime artist Wiley

-LONDON (AP) — London’s police are investigating after a stream of anti-Semitic comments were posted on British grime artist Wiley’s social media accouns.
+LONDON (AP) — London’s police are investigating after a stream of anti-Semitic comments were posted on British grime artist Wiley’s social media accounts.

 Twitter banned the rapper for seven days after rants on Friday and Saturday.
 He was also dropped by his management company after he shared the comments, which called Jews “cowards’’ and “snakes,’’ among other things.